 For many with anxiety, there is sometimes a fear that their anxiety isn't anxiety.
-They fear that the doctors are missing something, and that they are actually suffering from a dangerous and possibly even fatal position that is having an effect on their heart or brain.
+They fear that the doctors are missing something and that they are actually suffering from a dangerous and possibly even fatal position that is affecting their heart or brain.

 There are two reasons that fear exists.
 First, because anxiety causes fears - it's a symptom of the anxiety itself.
 Second, because anxiety can also lead to heart and brain symptoms that are considered identical to actual diseases and illnesses.
 In this article, we'll explore some of the many neurological symptoms of anxiety.

 Anxiety Severity and Neurological Symptoms